Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of days.

 But the problem is that in stretching the quad you are actually pulling on the sore bit.
 Not cool.
 Especially if you are sore and flared up.
 This vicious cycle is what trips up most people.

-Assuming the rolling has done its job and the knee is less angry, you should be able to start some gentle stretching at around days 7 to 14 of rolling.
+Once the rolling starts doing its job and the knee is less angry, you should be able to start some gentle stretching.
 The stretch below is my favourite quad stretch, as it locks down the rec fem from both ends so it has nowhere to hide.
 It is a pretty strong stretch so:

 - Be gentle and start slow